 New Orleans, LA

 Make this the year that you finally make it to Mardis Gras and experience one of the greatest parties in the world.
 What more is there to be said about the iconic parades, beads, and costumes that make people from around the world flock to this corner of the Gulf Coast?
-If you can’t make it out to HI New Orleans in Spring of 2019, rest assured the city feels pretty festive year ‘round.
+If you can’t make it out to HI New Orleans for Mardi Gras, rest assured the city feels pretty festive year ‘round.
 Eat a bunch of food, catch as much live music as you can, and just walk around exploring NOLA’s neighborhoods for the best time in this unique destination.

 Portland’s got a little bit of something for everyone.
 So if you’re not sure if you’d like a foodie vacation, or an outdoor adventure, or would like to attend the World Naked Bike Ride, you can do all of it in this notoriously weird town in the Pacific Northwest.
 This is a good city to visit solo because you can easily make friends at HI Portland Hawthorne hostel, whether you’re there to try every doughnut in town or to hike every trail with perfect views of Mt Hood.
 Plus, there are so many music venues, thrift stores, book shops, and quirky goings-on that it doesn’t matter when you go.
 There’ll always be something cool to do.